dataviscourse/tutorials/lectures/lecture-git.md

 At this point we have changed the file in two different branches of the repository.
 This is great for working on new features without breaking a stable codebase, but it can result in conflicts.
 **Let's try to merge those two branches.**

+The `git merge` command merges the specified branch into the currently active one. `master` is active, and we want to merge `draft` into master.

  {% highlight bash linenos %}
-# the git merge command merges the specified branch into the currently active one. "master" is active, and we want to merge in "draft".
 $ git merge draft
 Auto-merging demo.txt
 CONFLICT (content): Merge conflict in demo.txt Automatic merge failed; fix conflicts and then commit the result.
+{% endhighlight %}

-# The result
+The result

+{% highlight bash linenos %}
 $ cat demo.txt
 I am here!
 Hello World!